luisDVA/iccb_metrics/README.md

 .

-This spreadsheed from the UNICEF Joint Maltrunition Estimates was used to match countries with their respective World Bank Regions. https://data.unicef.org/wp-content/uploads/2017/05/JME-regional-classifications-15May-2017.xlsx
+This spreadsheet from the UNICEF Joint Malnutrition Estimates was used to match countries with their respective World Bank Regions. https://data.unicef.org/wp-content/uploads/2017/05/JME-regional-classifications-15May-2017.xlsx

 Last tested Jan 2019